smoli/dapentry/Readme.md

 * [ ] make polygons open by default
 * [ ] autoclose polygons
 * [ ] enable fill rendering for open polygons
 * Maybe configure what kind of Parameter-Class to use for a given token type.
-This remives dependency of Point2D from core runtime
+This removes dependency of Point2D from core runtime
 * Array index like r1[0]?